Summer enrollment up at NOC Enid

 ENID, Okla. — Summer enrollment has increased at Northern Oklahoma College Enid, with students still able to sign up for classes.

+“Summer enrollment increased at Northern Oklahoma College,” said Jeremy Hise, vice president for NOC Enid.
+“We are excited about the numbers and hope it continues into the fall semester.”

-He said he thought the increase was due to NOC's partnership with Northwestern Oklahoma State University for fast-tracking students who want to become teachers, the paraprofessional fast track for teachers and the concurrent program for high school students.
+He said he thinks the increase is due to NOC’s partnership with Northwestern Oklahoma State University for fast-tracking students who want to become teachers, the paraprofessional fast track for teachers and the concurrent program for high school students.

 Many classes and financial opportunities exist for those interested in teaching.